lwasser/lwasser.github.io/_posts/2022-12-17-open-education-data-science-posting-online-isnt-enough.md

 * Students working through the online lessons in their homework, would also catch and report issues that we could fix (we gave them participation points for identifying bugs or typos in the lessons!)
 * Finally, as the tools changed and updated we updated the lessons.

-These lessons were more than just a one-time publication of open education resources, they were living resources that like software or any other technology needed to evolve and be updated as the data ecosystem evolved.
-Online lessons, open education resources are living documents.
+These lessons were more than just a one-time publication of open education resources.
+They were living resources, that like software or any other technology needed to evolve and be updated as the data-science ecosystem evolved.

+> Online open education lessons are living documents.

 ## Weekly testing of lessons as the environment updated

-THe final element that we setup for our lessons is an automated build.
-This build, uses a docker image with R and python packages to test the lessons before they are published.
-THis ensures that every lesson runs from beginning to end.

-Lessons were also tested weekly.

-The environment image could be updated to represent current versions of python and associated tools.
-Then the lessons would be tested again on the newer tools.
+To further ensure that our lessons were current and worked, I also developed a weekly automated build that tested each lesson from beginning to end.

 While all of this takes a lot of effort.
 It's important to consider.
 If you don't, you're just creating another resource that will be obsolete fairly quickly.